-Tricopter is pretty energy efficient, and has better yaw authority than quadcopters.
-But the yaw servo can be damaged quite easily in crashes, and i just don’t think they are as fast as a quadcopter (for a similar setup).
+Tricopter is pretty energy efficient, and has the best yaw authority of the three.
+But the yaw servo can get damaged easily in crashes, and i just don’t think they are as fast as a quadcopter for a similar setup.

 Tips about Mini Quad Racing

-Also make sure you bring a lot of spare propellers, crashes are inevitable.
-When you are practicing, just be prepared to crash, props and parts can get damaged and it’s completely normal.
-You will start pushing your limits and improve your skills quicker once you stop worrying!
+Make sure you bring spare propellers, crashes are inevitable no matter how much experience you have.
+Be prepared to crash, props and parts can get damaged, it happens to every pilot and it’s completely normal.
+You will only start pushing your limits and improving your skills more quickly once you stop worrying!

 - Dec 2016 – Article revised, added “The Origin of Drone Racing and the Types of Drones”